nickbauman/langcompare/README.md

 greeting("Rachelle", "Joe", "John")
 ```

+### Clojure

-### Clojure: Ampersand args, which have the additional feature of being optional
+Ampersand args, which have the additional feature of being optional

 ```clojure
 (defn greeting [& people]